 I encourage looking within, open inquiry, and respect for the unique way the mystery unfolds in each of us.
 Guiding students to cultivate awareness of a deepened field of intelligence, my approach is experiential, fluid, and non-linear encouraging expansion of breath, attention, perception and inner listening.
-By refining attunement to the felt sense, the poses and moving and seated meditations become fluid forms for exploration and deepened awareness, inviting an open ended, bodily-based inquiry into our True Nature.
+By refining attunement to the felt sense, the poses, breathwork, and moving and seated meditations become fluid forms for exploration and deepened awareness, inviting an open ended, bodily-based inquiry into our True Nature.

 My intention is to gently guide us back to the present moment; to direct our attention to the always available spacious presence of our true nature; to support us to listen to the deep intelligence of our bodies; to trust a wisdom and understanding that is beyond conditioned thought and to encourage us to listen to and trust our own knowing rather than an outer authority.